skyfielders/python-skyfield/skyfield/documentation/earth-satellites.rst

-The simplest form in which you can generate a satellite position is to call its ``at()`` method, which will return an *x, y, z* position relative to the Earth’s center in the Geocentric Celestial Reference System.
+The simplest form in which you can generate a satellite position is to call its ``at()`` method, which will return an |xyz| position relative to the Earth’s center in the Geocentric Celestial Reference System.
 (GCRS coordinates are based on even more precise axes than those of the old J2000 system.)